uptechteam/ios-cookbook/7-code-formatting.md

 	//..code..//
 }
 ```
-- When calling a function that has many parameters, put each argument on a separate line with a single extra indentation.
+- When calling a function and it doesn't fit in 1 line then put each argument on a separate line with a single extra indentation.
 ```swift
 testFunc(
 	firstArgument: 1,